macadmins/python/README.md

 This is an intended replacement for when Apple removes `/usr/bin/python` (which is happening with the macOS 12.3 release Spring 2022)

 ## Why should I use this instead of a package from python.org?
-- It comes with PyObjC and other modules useful for MacAdmisns pre-installed; making it more like the Apple Python it's intended to replace
+- It comes with PyObjC and other modules useful for Mac admins pre-installed; making it more like the Apple Python it's intended to replace
 - It installs to a location less likely to be overwritten, removed, or modified by developers or power users who are also working with Python

 ## Using interactively